ExerentPrime/Rivenvale/README.md

-# Join the Rivenvale Workshop Discord Server
+# Rivenvale Workshop Discord Server

 Join Discord to stay updated with the latest news or discuss any issues.
 ## 🌟 Invite Link